mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 that was happening stopped at the Iridium Throne.

 THE ILELISH REVOLT

 In 418, the government of the Ilelish system, capital of a sector by the same name, declared its independence from the Imperium.
 Ilelish was the homeworld of the Suerrat human Minor Race.
-It and many other high- population worlds in the domain had begun to feel neglected by the expanding empire, which had focused most of its resources on defence of the borders, growth of the frontier and the construction of the Star
+It and many other high-population worlds in the domain had begun to feel neglected by the expanding empire, which had focused most of its resources on defence of the borders, growth of the frontier and the construction of the Star